-- The third level consists of internal audit controls, aimed at identifying violations of procedures and regulations, as well as periodically assessing the completeness, adequacy, functionality (in terms of efficiency and effectiveness) and reliability of the organisational structure of the other components of the internal control system and information system (ICT audit) at Group level.
+- The third level consists of internal audit controls, aimed at identifying violations of procedures and regulations, as well as periodically assessing the completeness, adequacy, functionality (in terms of efficiency and effectiveness) and reliability of the internal control system and information system (ICT audit) at Group level.
 The frequency of these controls is scheduled according to the nature and extent of the risks. - Internal auditing is carried out by the Parent Company's Chief Audit Officer and by the equivalent local units of Group companies, where established.